ShuleiLiu/CEC2025_SS_LLMEAIO/README.md

-# CEC 2025 Special Session Proposal
+# Call for papers

-## Special Session on “Large Language Model-Enhanced Evolutionary Algorithms for Industrial Optimization”
+## Special Session on “Large Language Model-Enhanced Evolutionary Algorithms for Industrial Optimization” in IEEE CEC 2025

 ### Organizers: